reach-sh/reach-lang/docs/src/tut/nft/index.md

 but contains web3 functionality.
 The frontend in a Reach DApp can be created with JavaScript using Reach's [Standard JavaScript Library](https://docs.reach.sh/frontend/#ref-frontends).
 Alternatively, developers can use Python, Go, or C# in their frontend by utilizing Reach's [RPC Server](https://docs.reach.sh/rpc/).
+Or they can directly use the Algorand SDK and interact with their application using the standard Algorand ABI.

-Reach's backend, often named `index.rsh`, instructs data to be published to the consensus network (a blockchain) and defines interfaces that can interact with the frontend.
+Reach's backend, often named `index.rsh`, orchestrates the data to be published to the consensus network (a blockchain) and defines interfaces that can interact with the frontend.
-This interface is commonly referred to as a Participant Interact Interface.
+This interface is referred to as a Participant Interact Interface.
 The frontend defines the interact objects and is often contained within a single file called `index.mjs`.
-The frontend provides a graphical representation of the participants, e.g. Alice and Bob.
+The frontend provides an interface to the participants, e.g. Alice and Bob.
 The user interface may be in the form of a command line, or more preferably, a web or mobile app.